-- Offences leading to Prep Academic Flags will be dealt with by the class teacher - Head of Prep / Deputy Head of Prep will review Academic Flags and this may lead to issuing of Prep Reflection Time
+- Offences leading to Prep Reminder Flags will be dealt with by the class teacher - Head of Pre-Prep & Prep / Deputy Head of Prep will review Reminder Flags and this may lead to issuing of Prep Reflection Time - Prep Behaviour Flags are awarded for serious breaches of the code of conduct and are only done in consultation with the Head of Pre-Prep & Prep, with further contact made to parents.

-The success of this scheme relies on the consistent application of the suggested levels of action (as outlined in Appendix 5) by all staff and prompt action taken by all when a student defaults.
+The success of this scheme relies on the consistent application of the suggested levels of action (as outlined in Appendix 5 and Appendix 1) by all staff and prompt action taken by all when a student defaults.
 Form Tutors, Heads of Department and Heads of Year will monitor the numbers of Academic Flags.
 When a student receives a number of Academic Flags the Form Tutor will discuss with the student this has occurred in order to help them improve.
 Students are reminded of the consequences of further Academic Flags.
 Every student has a clean record starting in September although the records remain on iSAMS for future reference.
 These staged guidelines and the time frame of a year are interpreted according to different students' circumstances by the Head of Year who will make decisions and act as and when required.